jimmyg1997/jimmyg1997.github.io/_pages/wishlist.md

 ## Donations

 <div class="wishlist-section">
-  <p>If you'd prefer to make a donation in my name, here are some organizations I support:</p>
+  <p>If you'd prefer to make a donation in my name, I'm open to supporting meaningful causes:</p>
   {% for item in site.data.wishlist %}
     {% if item.category == "donations" %}
       <div class="wishlist-item">